salam46khan/auto-majesty/README.md

 ## Features

-- User Authentication.
-- Responsive design.
-- Easy to understand layout.
-- User can add product
-- User can update product
-- User can add to cart product
+- **User Authentication**: Allow users to sign up, log in, and manage their accounts securely.
-- User can remove from his cart
+- **Product Management**: Sellers can add, update, and remove products from their inventory.
+- **Ordering System**: Users can browse products, add them to their cart, and place orders.
+- **Order Management**: Users can view their order and cancel orders.
+- **User Reviews**: Enable users to leave reviews.